arunchaganty/spectral/doc/icml-presentation/talk-notes.md

 # Method of Moments / Related Work (0:54 = 4:10) [0:45]

 * Method of moments is an old technique, starting with Pearson in 1894.
-* One line of work focusses on recovering observable operators that are useful at prediction, but do not give us parameters.
+* One line of work focusses on recovering a representation, observable operators that are useful at prediction, but do not give us parameters.
   + This work found initial applications in control theory, but recently, there have been several applications in machine learning for example, the hidden Markov model by Hsu, Kakade and Zhang in 2009.
 * We build on another line of work focussed on parameter estimation.
   + In particular, we are influenced by the treatment of gaussian mixture models, by Anandkumar, Hsu and Kakade in 2012.